 vagrant plugin install

 vagrant-vmware-fusion as I’ve got a license for that.

 Keyboard shortcuts for window movement.
-Cmd-alt-f for maximizing a
+Cmd-alt-f for maximizing a window, for instance.

 .po gettext translation files.

 I also use homebrew to install quite a number of regular unix tools.

 Specific mention here is for emacs, which I used to install via emacs4macosx, which works fine, but I now chose to do it with homebrew, which works just as well: